Harold Gatty: Early career

 Gatty was born on 5 January 1903 in Campbell Town, Tasmania.

-He began his career as a navigator on January 1, 1917 at age 14, when he was appointed a midshipman at the Royal Australian Naval College at Jervis Bay.
-Ironically, far from being a star pupil in maths and navigation, Gatty struggled to pass his courses in those subjects.
-He withdrew from the Naval College in May 1920 to serve for three years as an apprenticed ship's officer with the Patrick Steamship Company of Sydney.
+He began his career as a navigator at the age of 14, on 1 January 1917, when he was appointed a midshipman at the Royal Australian Naval College at Jervis Bay.
+Ironically, in light of his later prominence in the field, Gatty struggled to pass his courses in navigation.

-After World War I, Gatty became an apprentice on a steamship in the Australian merchant navy, where he learned constellations while standing night watch.
-He became an expert in celestial navigation and served on many ships, some sailing between Australia and California.
-After the Navy, he worked in Sydney Harbour provisioning vessels anchored there.
-In 1927 he relocated to California.
+Gatty withdrew from the Naval College in May 1920 to join the Australian merchant navy.
+For three years he was an apprentice ship's officer with the Patrick Steamship Company of Sydney.
+He served on many ships, some sailing between Australia and California.
+As a result of standing night watch, Gatty became an expert in celestial navigation.

+For a time he worked in the provisioning of merchant vessels in Sydney Harbour.

-Gatty opened a navigation school, teaching marine navigation to yachtsmen.
+In 1927, Gatty relocated to California, where he opened a navigation school, teaching marine navigation to yachtsmen.
 In 1928, his attention turned to air navigation.